Data handling with Pandas![link image 69](/icons/link.svg)

 The describe()

-method shows a quick statistical summary of the DataFrame
+method displays a quick statistical summary of the data in the DataFrame

 california_housing_train = pd.read_csv("https://raw.githubusercontent.com/maximofn/portafolio/main/posts/california_housing_train.csv")